| Feedback | Part Two of Conditional Formatting |

 Conditional formatting of cells in Excel

 Excel allows you to format ranges of cells with font colours, background shading, coloured borders and text effects such as bold or italic.
 These effects allow you to make worksheets much more attractive and readable.
 They can also draw the attention of the user to important areas such as totals.
+There are also various new conditional formatting options in Excel 2010 and these are mainly used for emphasising the ranking of values.

 Often you may wish to highlight cells or ranges containing particular important values.
 For example you could set the font colour as red for any values of overdue items.
 The fluid nature of spreadsheets means that as the data changes, so will the important cells.
 Rather than manually editing and changing the cell formatting in an attempt at highlighting any current exceptional values, Excel allows you to apply Conditional Formatting which will automatically change according to cells contents.